Light Emitting Diode

 The working principle of a light-emitting diode (LED) is based on the phenomenon of electroluminescence.
 An LED is a type of semiconductor device that consists of a P-N junction, or a boundary between a P-type semiconductor and an N-type semiconductor.
 When a voltage is applied across the P-N junction, it creates a flow of electric current through the junction.

 When the electric current flows through the P-N junction, it causes a process called recombination, where electrons from the N-type semiconductor flow into the P-type semiconductor and combine with holes (absence of electrons) in the P-type semiconductor.
-This recombination process releases energy in the form of photons, which are the particles that make up light.
+This recombination process releases energy in the form of photons, which are the particles that makeup light.

-The color of the light emitted by an LED depends on the materials used in the P-N junction.
+The colour of the light emitted by an LED depends on the materials used in the P-N junction.
 For example, an LED made with a gallium-arsenide P-N junction will emit infrared light, while an LED made with a gallium-phosphide P-N junction will emit green or blue light.

 The efficiency of an LED is determined by how much of the electrical energy flowing through the P-N junction is converted into light energy and how much is wasted as heat.
 LEDs are very efficient, converting most of the electrical energy into light energy with minimal waste heat.

 In summary, the working principle of an LED is based on the recombination of electrons and holes in a P-N junction, which releases energy in the form of photons, or light.
-The efficiency and color of the light emitted by an LED depend on the materials used in the P-N junction, and the design of the LED.
+The efficiency and colour of the light emitted by an LED depend on the materials used in the P-N junction, and the design of the LED.

 Light Emitting Diode Characteristics